LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 - Issue 49639: Update more info link in admin page
 - Remove extraneous horizontal line in User menu when not logged in
 - Issue 49428: Add dirty page warning for createProject page
+- Issue 49679: change AppURL.create to not throw an exception in production mode when there are empty parts

 ### version 3.22.2
 *Released*: 19 February 2024